 Death of King Edgar, 8th July 975

 King Edgar the Peaceable died on 8th July 975 AD aged a mere 33 years.
 Perhaps he is best remembered as the king who was rowed up the river by eight sub-Kings on 11th May 973 AD.
-His coronation ceremony is the one which forms the template for that used by UK monarchs today, including the current Queen.
+His coronation ceremony is the one which forms the template for that used by UK monarchs today, including the current King.
 Sadly the boating element appears to have been removed.

 Edgar was the second son of Edmund and his wife Alfgifu, and grandson of Edward the Elder; his older brother Edwy was king before him but died in 959 AD when Edgar was sixteen.
 Edgar became king of the English in his place, albeit a youthful one.
 He had previously been King of the Mercians and Northumbrians since 957 AD as we are told by John of Worcester: